Article verified for Release 15.2 on January 5, 2025.

 - Navigate to the System preferences tab.

-- Scroll down and select the Web sockets and polling.
+- Scroll down and select Web Sockets and polling.

 - Web sockets enabled – Enable this option when monitoring is in use.
 If not, it’s wise to disable it to avoid impacting system performance and capacity.